apache/flink/docs/deployment/resource-providers/standalone/index.md

 If Flink is behaving unexpectedly, we recommend looking at Flink's log files as a starting point for further investigations.

 The log files are located in the `logs/` directory.
 There's a `.log` file for each Flink service running on this machine.
+In the default configuration, log files are rotated on each start of a Flink service -- older runs of a service will have a number suffixed to the log file.

 Alternatively, logs are available from the Flink web frontend (both for the JobManager and each TaskManager).